Laura-Kam/my-tech-community/README.md

 - The handlebars were not connected to the database.
 - Connection failed to work.
 Resolved.
 - The post modal was not referencing to the user_id, as the relationship was not established.
+- Sign-up not complete.
+- Not able to post comments.

 ## Version history